Updated on 2025-07-21 GMT+08:00

 2. Create an agency.

 Before you use the disk encryption function, KMS access rights need to be granted to EVS.
 If you have the right for granting, grant the KMS access rights to EVS directly.
-If you do not have the right, contact a user with the Security Administrator rights to grant the KMS access rights to EVS, then repeat the preceding operations.
+If you do not have the permission, contact a user with the Security Administrator permission for authorization, and then try again.

-• Default Master Key.
-After the KMS access rights have been granted to EVS, the system automatically creates a Default Master Key named evs/default.
+• Default keys: After the KMS access permission is granted to EVS, the system automatically creates a default key evs/default.

 Using KMS to Encrypt a Disk (Through an API)